 - Paste the respective certificates in .pem format into private key, primary and intermediary certificate boxes.
 The private keys must NOT be encrypted.
 If the SSL provider issued an encrypted SSL key, then please decrypt it and paste.

 - Note: You can contact any SSL vendors like GoDaddy, Verisign, Rapid SSL or any other popular vendors out there to purchase a certificate.
+If prompted, set server type as Apache while purchasing an SSL cert.

 - Verify the certificates.